Simulations of Nanocrystalline Iron Formation under High Shear Strain: Introduction

-The precise underlying processes responsible for the development of a nanocrystalline microstructure via HPT remains elusive.
-Despite the significant disparity between shear rates in simulations and experimental settings, we conducted molecular dynamics simulations on iron to gain insights into potential mechanisms through which shear could induce the formation of nanocrystalline structures.
-Additionally, we scrutinized the progression of microstructures to facilitate meaningful comparisons with experimental observations.
+The precise underlying processes responsible for the development of a nanocrystalline microstructure via high shear methods remains elusive.
+There is a significant disparity between the shear rates, samples sizes, and timescales in our simulations when compared with experimental data.
+Nonetheless, molecular dynamics simulations on iron can offer insights into the mechanisms through which shear could induce the formation of nanocrystalline structures.
+The saturation grain size for pure metals subjected to severe plastic deformation is commonly on the order of several hundred nanometers \cite{Pippan}, however, large strain rates like those present in this study have been used experimentally to reduce the annihilation of dislocations \cite{XiuyanLi} allowing for the production of much smaller grains.
+Furthermore, \cite{BulatovPaper} found that the stress-strain and dislocation density response of simulated material was very similar when considering a 33 million atom cell compared to a 268 million atom cell, implying that smaller simulation cells are useful for capturing larger scale material behaviour.

-Iron is chosen as the material of the current study because of its diverse uses in domestic and industrial applications.
-Especially, in advanced fission and future fusion reactors \cite{Baluc2004,ZINKLE2013735,ZINKLEBUSBY}, iron-based steels, such as ferritic/martensitic (FM) steels, are chosen as the structural material.
-FM steels have the same body-centred cubic (BCC) crystal structure as iron.
-It was shown experimentally that FM steels exhibited less neutron irradiation-induced swelling than austenitic steels with face-centred cubic (FCC) structure \cite{Garner_JNM_2000}.
+Iron is chosen as the material of the current study because of its diverse uses in industrial applications.
+Especially, in advanced fission and future fusion reactors \cite{Baluc2004,ZINKLE2013735,ZINKLEBUSBY}, iron-based alloys, such as ferritic/martensitic steels, are chosen as the structural material.
+Ferritic/martensitic steels have the same body-centred cubic crystal structure as iron.
+It was shown experimentally that ferritic/martensitic steels exhibited less neutron irradiation-induced swelling than austenitic steels with face-centred cubic structure \cite{Garner_JNM_2000}.
+Experimental data on Eurofer 97 \cite{STRANGWARDPRYCE2023101468}, an ferritic/martensitic steel, showed extensive grain refinement under severe plastic deformation.

 In the following, we first discuss our simulation methods.
 Then, we present our simulation results and discuss potential mechanisms underlying the observed phenomena.
-We also draw comparisons with experimental HPT studies.
+Where possible, we draw comparisons with experimental studies of severe plastic deformation.